Animal attack survival stories

 Kootoo Shaw – Polar bear attack

-While working as a guide on a hunting trip in Kimmirut, Canada, Kootoo was with a group of hunters hiking along the coast line when it began to get dark, and so the group made camp for the night.
+One of the worst animal attack survival stories that someone actually survived.
+While working as a guide on a hunting trip in Kimmirut, Canada, Kootoo was with a group of hunters hiking along the coastline when it began to get dark, so the group made camp for the night.

 It began to rip into his back with its enormous powerful claws and caused numerous deep gashes in his back and on his head.
 He claims it also began to jump up and down on him several times, most likely in an attempt to crush his bones as polar bears sometimes do.

-Eventually the groups cook grabbed one of the guns in the camp and shot the animal twice, killing it on the spot.
-Kootoo was taken by canoe on an hour long trip to the closest medical centre and underwent 13 hours of surgery to reattach his scalp.
+Eventually, the group’s cook grabbed one of the guns in the camp and shot the animal twice, killing it on the spot.
+Kootoo was taken by canoe on an hour-long trip to the closest medical center and underwent 13 hours of surgery to reattach his scalp.
 The doctors removed about half a pint of sand that had clotted in the wound around his head before making just over 300 stitches to his head and back.